 Meaning, friendship, balance, growth—each of these aspects play a part in every employee’s sense of purpose.
 When your organization’s culture aligns with your employees’ sense of purpose, it becomes powerful motivation for performance and loyalty.

 For employees to recognize that their employers value work relationships, work-life balance, and development, the employer has to consistently show it.
 Employee recognition strategies throughout the year help build the case, setting a firm foundation for when your employees experience epiphany moments.

 Let’s look at some employee engagement strategies to help turn epiphany moments from engagement dangers to engagement drivers:

-Managers and teammates are in a stronger position to provide personal recognition on an employee’s birthday, so one option is to give them the latitude to celebrate birthday employees with a lunch at their favorite restaurant.
+Managers and teammates are in a stronger position to provide personal recognition on an employee’s birthday, so one option is to give teams the latitude to celebrate employee birthdays with a lunch at their favorite restaurant.

 It’s also important to make sure that your company recognizes each employee, even when you’ve grown too large for everyone to know the CEO personally.
 Giving each employee an automated birthday award is a simple and scalable way to show how much they matter to the company as a whole.
 Teammates can then add personalized comments to the award, sharing anecdotes about coworkers and emphasizing the importance of interpersonal relationships.

 Or your company can help the employee celebrate their strongest relationships (with family and friends) by giving them their birthday off.
 Spending a birthday mini-golfing sends a much different message than spending a birthday at a desk.

 Find some great birthday celebration ideas in How to Celebrate Employee Birthdays in the Workplace.